 The watch is really comfortable to wear despite its hefty size and, in particular, its height of 17.7 mm.
 It is actually surprisingly light, weighing less than 129.58 grams.

 The Oyster Perpetual Sea-Dweller Submariner 2000 was introduced in 1967 with two lines of red writing on the dial, which led to being unofficially referred to as the “Double Red.”
 Around 1975, the red words on the dial disappeared, leaving all the verbiage white, and the word Sea-Dweller was added, naturally also in white.

 Considering how Rolex watches are perceived nowadays, it is quite interesting to note that in the 1970s a Rolex Sea-Dweller was a tool watch, and not a luxury timepiece.
 Although today they are still tool watches, they are something else as well.

 To my knowledge, the Rolex Sea-Dweller was the first diving watch outfitted with a helium escape valve in 1967, however Doxa claims to have offered the first to the public with its Conquistador dive watch in 1969 (the Sea-Dweller was initially only offered to commercial divers).
 And it was Rolex that patented the function.

 For more information, please visit www.rolex.com/watches/sea-dweller-4000/m116600-0003/magazine.html.

 Case: 40 x 17.7 mm, stainless steel, with superdomed Plexiglas T39 and helium escape valve

 Reference number: 1665

-Movement: Rolex Caliber 1570 (technically Caliber 1575 according to Rolex spare parts catalogue R6), 26 jewels
+Movement: automatic Rolex Caliber 1570 (technically Caliber 1575 according to Rolex spare parts catalog R6), 26 jewels

 Approx. value: today €10,000; the original price was just a few hundred dollars